About The Course

 The course will provide learners the opportunity to study employability and life skills in a supportive environment.
 The course combines classroom based lessons and practical activities both indoor and outdoor, and in the community.

 Learners will study employability skills and some will have the opportunity to do work experience as part of their course.

-Students will have a desire to progress towards learning and employment opportunities and be working at Entry 2 or above in Maths and English.
+Students will have a desire to progress towards learning and employment opportunities and be working at Entry 2 or above in English and maths.
 Students should be able to access the campus independently.

 Suitability for the programme will be assessed on an individual basis, at interview and during the first six weeks of the programme.

 If successful, students will be encouraged to progress on to the following:

 - Level 1 Progression for Learning or into Employment

 - Personal and Social Development